Luana Piovani: Career

 In 2006, stepping aside from her pin-up image, Luana took a chance in children's theater, producing and starring in the leading role in Antoine de Saint-Exupéry's O Pequeno Príncipe.
 The play was a hit with children.

 In 2009, she starred in the movie A Mulher Invisível.
 She also made a cameo in the series Ó Paí, Ó.

 In 2010, she was one of the protagonists of the series In the Na Forma da Lei, where she played the delegate Gabriela.
 Currently, the show enacts O Soldadinho e a Bailarina.
 Inspired by the classic children's literature, The Steadfast Tin Soldier, by Hans Christian Andersen, the musical is the third foray into playwriting by Luana Piovani for children.
 In the same year she appeared in the film Eu Odeio o Orkut.

 Luana says that she agreed to return the video because it was an invitation by her friend Wolf Maya, who says she is much admired and who claims to have an enormous affection.
 The text is signed by Antônio Calmon, who also wrote the miniseries Sex Appeal, which catapulted to fame.
 The former model also said that the novel does not intend to anytime soon.

 Luana has a personal website and a weblog, where she shares her views of life with her online fans.
 She returned to the cinema in 2012 with the film As Aventuras de Agamenon, o Repórter.

 In 2014, Luana was listed for the show Dupla Identidade, Glória Perez, where she played Vera in the police.

 Personal life

 Piovani has dated entrepreneurs João Paulo Diniz, Ricardo Mansur and Christiano Rangel, actors Guilherme Fontes, Rodrigo Santoro, Marcos Palmeira, Dado Dolabella and Paulo Vilhena, the model Caco Ricci, and businessman Felipe Simão.

 In 2011, she became pregnant with her first child, the fruit of her relationship with the surfer Pedro Scooby.
 Dom was born on March 26, 2012.
 On July 26, 2013, Piovani married Scooby in a private ceremony, in front of 275 guests.
 She now has three children: Dom, Bem and Liz.
+She is São Paulo FC fan.